sang-yeon/cholab/_pages/home.md

 Our current focus is on nanolasers, which hold transformative potential across diverse fields—from high-performance photonic devices to advanced medical discoveries—through their coherence, speed-of-light operation, and multiplexing capability.

+The Cho Lab is relocating from Massachusetts General Hospital and Harvard Medical School to Rice University Bioengineering.

 <div id="carouselExample"
      class="carousel slide"
      data-ride="carousel"